jamisonorton/startup/notes.md

 # Notes for HTML deliverable

 Creating basic webpages is pretty easy.
 I am excited to start working on the css to make it a bit more readable and pretty.
 I also have a question about if I can use next.js instead of react to quickly implement routers and to focus my learning and engineering on the technology that I plan on using for my department.

+# Notes for using the deployReact script.

+for deploying simon use the script while in the simon-react directory then specify simon for the -s flag.

+for deploying startup make sure the name of the directory for the react app is called startup and use the -s startup flag.